 Green Hydrogen and Battery Energy Storage System

-This project consists of a demonstrator scale hydrogen production and battery storage system located at Bolivar (an outer Northern suburb of Adelaide, South Australia) and includes the demonstration transport of hydrogen by metal hydride tank and utilisation in Indonesia.
+This project consists of a demonstrator scale hydrogen production and battery storage system located at Bolivar (an outer Northern suburb of Adelaide, South Australia) and provides proof of concept for the transport of hydrogen absorbed in a metal hydride tank for safe handling and further utilisation in Indonesia.

 Main proponents: